AIFF intervenes after Chennai City FC accuse FC Pune City of tapping up Nestor Gordillo | Goal.com

 "We have done a lot of work in scouting and identifying a talent like Gordillo before bringing him to India.
 And now that he has played so well, to turn his head and lure him away is not right, " he further added.

-The AIFF will now wait for the replies before deciding on the next course of action.
+The AIFF will now wait for the reply before deciding on the next course of action.

 Pune City CEO Gaurav Modwel denied the accusations when Goal contacted him.
-"The AIFF enquired with us as to the issue because Chennai city had raised a concern with them.
+"The AIFF enquired with us because Chennai City had raised a concern with them.
 I do not know of any evidence or anything regarding this.
 I don't know on what basis this accusation is being levelled.
 The AIFF has just asked us to present our views and asked us if it was true or not.
 We have declined the same and filed our reply.
 We have not signed Nestor Gordillo."

-There is expected to be a hearing next week involving all parties concerned.
+Based on the reply of the player and the evidences presented, the Players Status Committee of the AIFF will take a call on the same.

 Nestor Gordillo had a brilliant season for Chennai City, scoring eight goals from midfield apart from providing numerous assists.
 It must be seen where he ends up in the middle of this tug of war.